top of page

 Conclusion

 Sweet itch severity is a matter of biology, not just bugs.
+Understanding this distinction is critical for effective management and prevention.

 • Exposure is a trigger.